-AR-AM0004 Justification AR-ACM003 v02.0 Justification Sco оре Reforestation or afforestation of land currently under agricultural use.
+AR-AM0004 Justification AR-ACM003 v02.0 Justification Scope Reforestation or afforestation of land currently under agricultural use.
 "Existing or historical, as applicable, changes in carbon stocks in the carbon pools within the project boundary."
-The baseline represents the continuation of the economic activities which have taken place historically, at present, and are unlikely to change in the absence of the project activity.
+The baseline represents the continuation of the economic activities that have taken place historically, at present, and are unlikely to change in the absence of the project activity.
 The project meets this condition as seen in section B.2 of the PDD.
-This methodology excludes from its scope the land that falls into the category of wetland.
+This methodology excludes from its scope the land that falls into the category of wetlands.
 Lands to be afforested or reforested are severely degraded and the lands are still degrading or remain in a low carbon steady state.
 The areas are considered low in carbon content and are not organic soils and are instead degraded soils, derived from oxisols.
-Applic ability Afforestation or reforestation of degraded land, which is subject to further degradation or remains in a low carbon steady state, through assisted natural regeneration, tree planting, or control of pre-project grazing and fuel-wood collection activities (including insite charcoal production).
+Applicability Afforestation or reforestation of degraded land, which is subject to further degradation or remains in a low carbon steady state, through assisted natural regeneration, tree planting, or control of pre-project grazing and fuel-wood collection activities (including in-site charcoal production).
 As demonstrated in the eligibility analysis (see PDD Section A.7), the vegetation covers in the project activity sites are pasture grasses, burned grasses and scrublands.
 The predominant economic activity of the project area is based on extensive cattle ranching (90% of productive land in the Municipality of La Primavera is devoted to livestock).
 See PDD section B.2, for more details.
-The Project activities are defined as afforestation on historically degraded land, which exceed the carbon content compared to those identified in the baseline.
+The Project activities are defined as afforestation on historically degraded land, which exceeds the carbon content compared to those identified in the baseline.
 This methodology is applicable under the following conditions: Lands to be afforested or reforested are severely degraded and the lands are still degrading or remain in a low carbon steady state.
-According to the zoning of permanent wetlands for the Region of the Colombian Orinoquia, developed by the Directions of Forests, Biodiversity and Ecosystem Services - DBBSE, Ministry of Environment of Colombia 8 , it can be determined that the areas eligible for the project are outside said zoning, as can be seen in Image 1.
-A more detailed analysis of this condition is presented annexed to the monitoring report, with GIS files and shape file. (wetlands_Anexx_Orinoquia).
+According to the zoning of permanent wetlands for the Region of the Colombian Orinoquia, developed by the Directions of Forests, Biodiversity and Ecosystem Services - DBBSE, Ministry of Environment of Colombia 8 , it can be determined that the areas eligible for the project are outside said zoning, as can be seen in iError!
+No se encuentra el origen de la referencia.lmage 1 .
+A more detailed analysis of this condition is presented and annexed to the monitoring report, with GIS files and shape files. (wetlands Anexx Orinoquia).
+The project activity can lead to a shift of pre-project activities outside the project boundary, e.g. a displacement of agriculture, grazing and/or fuel-wood collection activities, including charcoal production.
+The A / R project activities did not lead to the ex-ante activity displacement, since the baseline activities were determined as extensive cattle ranching, and in section B.6.1.3 of the PDD there is a demonstration of how the treatment of the ex-ante activity, in which not even leaks are generated by the implementation of the project.
+Meets the condition (a) The land subject to the project activity does not fall in the wetland category.
+Lands to be afforested or reforested are severely degraded and the lands are still degrading or remain in a low carbon steady state.
+The areas are considered low in carbon content and are not organic soils and are instead degraded soils, derived from oxisols See above